 But the choice of a programming language essentially boils down to the task at hand and style preferences.
 Python is easy to pick up for someone who has experience with programming and is widely used across industries and specialties such as data science and machine learning.
 R is a good choice too if you have a statistics background and will be working mostly on analysis.
 It also has built-in tools and libraries to communicate results through reports.
 Our advice is to stick with one language and start building something after you are done with the basics.

 Speaking from experience, we’ve learned that, during transitioning/switching, to acquire the necessary skills in data science, you should choose only one learning provider at a time and stick with it.
-The worst thing you can do, after switching into the data science stream is to keep learning the same things over and over.
+The worst thing you can do, after switching to the data science stream is to keep learning the same things over and over.

 2. Become a problem solver